- Installation requirements

 To install Site Kit:

-• Enter “Site Kit” in the search bar.
-You should see the Site Kit plugin in a search results page.
+- Enter “Site Kit” in the search bar.
+You will see the Site Kit plugin in a search results page.

 Setting up Site Kit